OctopusDeploy/blog/blog/2023-10/platform-engineering-and-devops/index.md

 You'll be more likely to succeed now and in the future with careful and deliberate use of DevOps and [Team Topologies](https://teamtopologies.com/) to ensure you don't fall into the trap of creating a new silo.

-Many traps are described in the [patterns and anti-patterns of Platform Engineering](https://octopus.com/devops/platform-engineering/patterns-anti-patterns/).
+You can find many traps described in the [patterns and anti-patterns of Platform Engineering](https://octopus.com/devops/platform-engineering/patterns-anti-patterns/).

 ## Moving forward with confidence

-Suppose you've decided [you need to adopt Platform Engineering](https://octopus.com/devops/platform-engineering/when-to-adopt-platform-engineering/).
-In that case, you should maximize your chances of short- and long-term success by wrapping it with everything we've learned from DevOps research.
+Suppose you decided [you need to adopt Platform Engineering](https://octopus.com/devops/platform-engineering/when-to-adopt-platform-engineering/).
+You should maximize your chances of short- and long-term success by wrapping it with everything we've learned from DevOps research.

-The worst outcome from Platform Engineering would be if it took us back to the days before the development/operations boundary was removed and before the State of DevOps research.
+The worst outcome from Platform Engineering would be a return to the days before we removed the development/operations boundary and before the State of DevOps research.

 Happy deployments!